pingcap/website/markdown-pages/terms/legal/tidb-cloud-services-agreement.md

 - 1.8. <span>**"Law"** means any statute, law or ordinance in any jurisdiction, or any rule or regulation of any governmental body.</span>

 - 1.9. <span>**"PingCAP Contracting Entity"** means: (a) if you or the entity that you represent is located in North or South America, PingCAP (US), Inc.;(b) if you or the entity that you represent is located in Japan, PingCAP Kabushiki-Kaisha; and (c) if you or the entity that you represent is not located in any of the foregoing places, PingCAP Pte.
-Ltd. Note that we do not provide cloud services in China excluding the Hong Kong Special Administrative Region, Macau Special Administrative Region, and Taiwan.</span>
+Ltd. Note that we do not provide cloud services in the People’s Republic of China (excluding the Hong Kong Special Administrative Region, Macau Special Administrative Region, and Taiwan).</span>

 - 1.10. <span>**"Service Data"** means query logs and any data (other than Your Content) relating to your use of the TiDB Cloud Services or the operation, maintenance or support thereof.</span>